News from the AEB Division

 September 13, 2023

-A study conducted by researchers from Phim, AGAP, CEFE, EPHE and a Chinese laboratory shows that mixing different crop varieties is a potential means of controlling epidemics at field level in agriculture.
+A study conducted by researchers from Phim, AGAP, CEFE, EPHE, and a Chinese laboratory shows that mixing different crop varieties is a potential means of controlling epidemics at the field level in agriculture.
 However, its effectiveness varies and is often unpredictable, influenced by factors such as neighborhood-modulated susceptibility, where the presence of healthy neighboring plants affects the vulnerability of a given plant.

 March 10, 2023

-Safoutier domestication through local names
+The domestication of the safoutier tree through local names

 July 27, 2023